Plank Walk Out

 How to Perform

-Stand tall with feet hip-width apart.
-Hinge at the hips, keeping legs relatively straight, and place your hands on the floor directly in front of your feet.
+Stand tall with feet hip-width apart on a flat surface.
+Hinge at hips to place hands on floor in front of feet.

 Coaching Tips